AR-KASHMIRI47/REFERRAL-Statistics-and-Trends/README.md

 ## Files Included

-* `data_analysis.py`: Python script for data loading, cleaning, analysis, and visualization.
+* `Statistics and Trends.ipynb`: Python script for data loading, cleaning, analysis, and visualization.
 * `world_bank_development_indicators.csv`: The dataset used for this analysis.
-* `report.pdf`: Detailed report containing analysis, visualizations, and conclusions.
+* `Statistics and Trends.pdf`: Detailed report containing analysis, visualizations, and conclusions.

 ## Project Steps